ancuongnguyen07/ClonedSISU/README.md

 The project can be compiled by:

 1. Opening the the folders as a NetBeans project, then compile and run in NetBeans.
-2. In the root directory of the project, run the following command
+2. In the `./Sisu/` directory of the project, run the following command

 ```
 $ mvn javafx:run